In Which the Valar Launch a Pair of Satellites, Morgoth Makes a Stink About It, and Men Finally Get Their Act Together and Start Existing

 So with the regularity of the Sun now in place, days and years are finally reckoned as we know them, as are day and night.
 Now the First Age, capital F and A, which began at some point long ago, can be measured in solar years.
 None of that Valinorean year nonsense for Men!
 Seasons pass swiftly, and all things mature quicker.
 Years roll by, life and death and the cycles of nature are underway.
 Tolkien’s world now begins to resemble our own.
 Well, before the strip malls.

-In a later chapter we’ll learn that the Eldar do suspect that Morgoth himself might have come to influence them in their early days, but that’s about it.
-It’s just a theory, which I find doubtful since the Elves seem to want to regard Men as a bit Melkor-ish.
-But by the time Men arrive, Morgoth is confined to his Dark Lord form; he can’t go among them with a fair demeanor as he had the Noldor.
+Then again: Two chapters ago back, we were told that “once only did [Morgoth] depart for a while secretly from his domain in the North,” and in a later chapter we’ll learn that the Eldar do suspect that Morgoth himself might have come to influence them in their early days, but that’s about it.
+It’s just a theory, as far as the published Silmarillion goes, though it is explored elsewhere in the HOME book Morgoth’s Ring.
+Regardless, the Elves seem to want to regard Men as a bit Melkor-ish; maybe that’s just Elvish arrogance.
+But by the time Men actually arrive in Beleriand, Morgoth is already well and truly confined to his Dark Lord form; he can’t go among them with a fair demeanor as he had the Noldor.
 Though I suppose he could send the same sort of “shadows and evil spirits” in his stead.

 The main point is, the Valar don’t come to collect them.
 In fact, they’re going to be largely hands-off with Men, in part because of what happened with the Eldar.
 They seem to get that they might have mismanaged the Elves with the whole summoning thing—and now look what’s happened with the Noldor.
 They don’t intend to repeat their mistake.